whoan/snip/readme.md

 # Snip

-Add code snippets to your code directly from the www.
+Add code snippets to your code directly from the web.

 ## Installation